 Board of Director Bios

 Robert Shuh has extensive workplace experience in primary agriculture in the dairy, poultry and field crop sectors in Southern Ontario, and in international economic development managing a sesame seed project (Produmer) for Mennonite Economic Development Associates (MEDA) in Nicaragua.
-Robert serves as Chair of MEDA Canada, is a board member of Agro Capital Management (Ukraine) and has held positions on the Executive and Audit Committees of Mennonite Savings and Credit Union.
+Robert was President of MEDA Canada, is a board member of Agro Capital Management (Ukraine) and has held positions on the Executive and Audit Committees of Mennonite Savings and Credit Union.
 He holds an MBA in Agriculture from the University of Guelph and has also studied theology and music.

 Twenty years’ experience in international microeconomic development, including 5 years as a Program Officer with the Bill & Melinda Gates Foundation’s Global Development Program.
 From 2003 to 2007, Ms. Lehman worked with the World Bank and USAID in Afghanistan to establish and provide financial and technical support to a microfinance sector.